 Email Marketing Trend #1: Changes to Opt-ins, opt-outs, and data privacy

 There has been some concern in the past couple of years about how data privacy would impact email marketing.
-Now that the time is here, it seems like data privacy isn’t going to be effected on the scale we all anticipated.
+Now that the time is here, it seems like data privacy isn’t going to be affected on the scale we all anticipated.

 It’s Best to Simplify the process